Difference Between Financial Lease vs Operating Lease

 - Ownership transfer of an asset to the lessee by the end of the lease term

-- The net present value of the lease payments is at least 90% of the leased asset’s fair market value
+- The net present value of the lease payments is at least 90% of the leased asset’s fair market value.

-However, for a lease of Land, only ownership transfer or existence of a bargain purchase option (conditions 1 or 2) would qualify the lease as a capital lease.
+However, for a lease of Land, only ownership transfer or the existence of a bargain purchase option (conditions 1 or 2) would qualify the lease as a capital lease.

-Head to Head comparison Between Financial Lease vs Operating Lease (Infographics)
+Head To Head Comparison Between Financial Lease vs Operating Lease (Infographics)

 Key Difference Between Financial Lease vs Operating Lease

-- Since a financial lease considers a transfer of ownership, the lessee needs to show the asset on the balance sheet, and accordingly, depreciation of the asset can be treated as an operating cost.
-Lease payments are treated as financial interest expenses similar to a loan agreement.
-Operating lease, being similar to a loan agreement, lease payments are shown by the lessee as an operating expense while the lessor shows the asset and depreciation in his accounts.
-Thus lessee, in an operating lease, can keep his balance sheet ‘light’ through the agreement.
+- Since a financial lease considers a transfer of ownership, the lessee must show the asset on the balance sheet.
+You can treat the depreciation of the asset as an operating cost.
+Similarly, you can treat lease payments as financial interest expenses, like a loan agreement.
+In an operating lease, the lessee shows lease payments as an operating expense, similar to a loan agreement.
+In contrast, the lessor shows the asset and depreciation in his accounts.
+Thus, the lessee can keep his balance sheet ‘light’ in an operating lease through the agreement.

 Financial Lease vs Operating Lease Comparison Table